shdlabs/SSTorytime/docs/approach.md

 *If you want to know the deep thought behind an apparently ad hoc bit of software, please take a look at [the project's own research website](http://markburgess.org/spacetime.html).*

-Knowledge management is like tending a garden.
+Knowledge management is not about writing stuff down.
+Knowledge existed before writing was invented.
+Animals know things without the World Wide Web.
+It's more like tending a garden.
 You plant, you have to tend, you organize, and you have to pull weeds.
 Eventually, you learn your way around the garden, where to pick flowers and vegetables.
 The bigger the garden, the more effort it takes to reach this level of familiarity.

 When we're familar with knowledge, we communicate by telling stories about it.
 A story is much more than idle gossip about unfamiliar